Tweaking your FeedBurner / FeedSmith plugin to support Wordpress 2.5+ tag feeds (easy!)

 • Feedburner is the service I (and many many other) bloggers use to improve RSS Feed performance and measure readership of our RSS feeds.

-• The FeedSmith / FeedBurner plugin is a component for Wordpress (the blogging platform I use here) that simplifies the administration and implementation of Feedburner.
+• The FeedSmith / FeedBurner plugin is a component for WordPress (the blogging platform I use here) that simplifies the administration and implementation of Feedburner.

-The current incarnation of the FeedSmith / FeedBurner plugin doesn’t support the new Wordpress feature of RSS Tag Feeds.
+The current incarnation of the FeedSmith / FeedBurner plugin doesn’t support the new WordPress feature of RSS Tag Feeds.
 No big deal if you don’t care about allowing your visitors to subscribe to your content based on Tag.
 But you’re missing an opportunity to allow your readers to better filter the content if that’s the case.

 For example, lets say a visitor is only interested in receiving my posts on photography.
 They don’t care about all this technology, web content, usability, or search engine optimization that I may be writing about.
 They only care about my photography posts.
-Wordpress 2.5+ allows you to subscribe to any Tag Feed or Category Feed.
+WordPress 2.5+ allows you to subscribe to any Tag Feed or Category Feed.
 But not if you’re using an unmodified FeedSmith plugin.
 Fear not, I’ve got a fix for you in a moment.

 The way the current FeedSmith plugin works is that it takes all my feed subscription requests (comment, category, tag, etc) and returns only the main blog RSS feed, which is the main feed at Feedburner.
 Not good if you want to have an RSS Feed of only my photography tagged posts.